 Idée de base: Calculate block volume, add loading slack, puis ajouter fold‑over for safe venting.

-Étape par étape (copy this):
+Étape par étape (copie ceci):

 -